rsjtaylor/libadm/docs/element_api.rst

 .. cpp:class:: template<typename VectorT> adm::VectorParameter

-   Vector parameters have multiple values, and some defined concept of equality.
+   Vector parameters have multiple values, and some concept of equality, defined by :cpp:class:`detail::ParameterCompare<T>`

    ``get`` and ``set`` methods get and set a :cpp:class:`std::vector\<T>` holding the parameters, while ``add`` and ``remove`` add and remove